hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     region where that resource resides.
 For example, a custom `subnetwork` resource is tied to a specific region.
 Defaults to the region of the Provider if no value is given.

+* `reservation_affinity` - (Optional) Specifies the reservations that this instance can consume from.
+    Structure is documented below.

 * `scheduling` - (Optional) The scheduling strategy to use.
 More details about this configuration option are detailed below.